 - Follow submission guidelines.
 Scroll up in an agent or editor’s tweets to see what they are, and be sure to follow them.

-- Pitch more than 10 times.
+- Pitch more than the limit.
 This ensures that no one spams the hashtag, and gives everyone a fair shake.

 - Pitch directly to agents or editors.
 In other words, don’t use @ at the beginning of your pitch.